thingsdb/ThingsDocs/v0/content/data-types/list/_index.md

 An empty list can be constructed as follows: `list = [];`

-Nesting is also possible withing but each nested list will become a [tuple](../tuple) which means the 'list' will be immutable.
+Nesting is also possible but each nested list will become a [tuple](../tuple) which means the 'list' will be immutable.
 ThingsDB does this because it wants to update all changes to subscribers and finds the subscribers by the parent object where the change is  made.
 Since the parent of a nested 'list' is another list, the `thing` holding the list would not be found.